mckenziewest/CamelUp/our_plan.md

     x
     x _ x
     ```
-- General strategy per leg of race.
+- :star: General strategy per leg of race.
     - On average how many turns will it take for the game to end?
     - How does number of players affect number of turns?
 - Is it correct to avoid bidding on camels in the middle of the pack?